margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 For my child, I hope she sees how much love there is for everyone around her.
 I hope she keeps her childlike sense of wonder and motherly love, and freedom to do what God leads her to do.
 I hope that she carries in her pocket the advice to not let the weight of the world, and human opinions touch her.
 I hope she proceeds with love each, and every day.

 ## Write about the last time you felt guilty. ##
 Yesterday, I felt guilty.
 I reacted on social media yet again.
 I looked up those people that look like celebrities yet again.
-I was mea because I felt inescure.
+I was mean because I felt inescure.
 I am guilty of feeling insecure, jealous, and like a wretch.
 I am guilty of carrying that attitude that Emily Dickinson carries - "I am no one!"
 I am guilty of the need to let go of an infatuation.
 It is awful.
 I move on to new, and healthier relationships.

 ## What is something you have dreamed about? ##
 This morning, I dreamed of a roommate, a friend, who recently had a daughter.
 I dreamed of how much love I had for her, her daughter, and her husband, the father.
 I love the motherly love, and fatherly love, and restored fatherly love with no insecurity, attacking - just pure fatherly-motherly love supporting in harmony.